smartdevicelink/sdl_evolution/proposals/NNNN-Update-vehicle-data-TurnSignal.md

 * SDL Core needs to be updated as per new API.
 * HMI needs to be updated to support refactored structures.
+* iOS/Java Suite need to be updated for `TurnSignal` getters/setters as per new API.

 ## Alternatives considered